Super Star Wars: The Empire Strikes Back

-Super Star Wars: The Empire Strikes Back is a 1993 action video game developed by LucasArts and Sculptured Software and published by JVC Musical Industries for the Super Nintendo Entertainment System.
-It is based on the 1980 film The Empire Strikes Back.
-It is the sequel to Super Star Wars.
-The game was followed by a sequel, Super Star Wars: Return of the Jedi.
-Unlike its predecessor, Nintendo wasn’t involved in its publishing.
+Super Star Wars: The Empire Strikes Back, also known as Super Empire Strikes Back, is a 1993 action video game developed by LucasArts and Sculptured Software and published by JVC Musical Industries for the Super Nintendo Entertainment System.
+It is based on the 1980 film The Empire Strikes Back and is the sequel to Super Star Wars.
+The game was followed by a sequel, Super Star Wars: Return of the Jedi in 1994.
+Unlike its predecessor, Nintendo was not involved in its publishing.
 The game was re-released on the Wii's Virtual Console in North America on August 24, 2009 and in the PAL regions on October 2, 2009, alongside the other games in the Super Star Wars series.

 Gameplay

 Super Star Wars: The Empire Strikes Back follows closely the standard set by its predecessor, with multiple playable characters and Mode 7 quasi-3D vehicle sequences.
 The controls are very similar to the first game, but feature a double-jump.
 Luke Skywalker, Han Solo, and Chewbacca return as playable characters although the character-select option was removed.

 Unlike the original game, this installment allows each character the use of a primary and secondary weapon.
 Following one of the swamp planet Dagobah missions, Luke Skywalker can also collect Force Powers for use in later levels.
 Luke can now block incoming attacks using his lightsaber, allowing him to deflect blaster fire.
 Han Solo can now throw grenades and Chewbacca has a new power up: a spinning attack.
 Sith Lord Darth Vader appears as the final boss in the video game.